gtg922r/isometric-city/conductor/tracks/robust_upstream_sync_process_20251227/plan.md

 This plan establishes the foundation and formal procedures for managing upstream synchronization as a first-class Conductor process.

-## Phase 1: Feature Registry Initialization
+## Phase 1: Feature Registry Initialization [checkpoint: a80641c]
 Create the source of truth for all fork-exclusive functionality.

 - [x] Task: Create `FORK_FEATURES.md` at the project root.
 [663d9cd]
 - [x] Task: Analyze the `conductor/archive` and recent git history to identify all divergent features.
 [804ec92]
 - [x] Task: Populate `FORK_FEATURES.md` with entries for "Building Upgrades", "Target Level Overlay", and any other divergent features, including their core files and protection rules.
 [59ff794]
-- [ ] Task: Conductor - User Manual Verification 'Feature Registry Initialization' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Feature Registry Initialization' (Protocol in workflow.md)

 ## Phase 2: Workflow & Product Documentation
 Integrate the sync process into the core Conductor documentation.